Rebreather Diving: What is a Rebreather?

 For the PADI Rebreather and Advanced Rebreather Courses we teach the Poseidon Se7en / MKVI Closed Circuit Rebreather.

 Traditionally fully-closed Rebreathers were pretty much exclusively used by Technical / Military / Commercial divers.
 They required a lot of preparation, dive planning and skills to use them.
-With the development of modern state of the art CCR rebreather units, such as the Poseidon MKVI or Poseidon Se7en CCR rebreather units.
+With the development of modern, state of the art CCR rebreather units this is no longer the case.
+Rebreather units such as such as the Poseidon MKVI and Poseidon Se7en CCR.
 These were the world’s first “recreational rebreathers” by the way.
 Today It is now possible for recreational divers to easily and safely dive on fully-closed circuit CCR rebreathers.
-Anyway can enjoy the awesome advantages that rebreather diving offers!
+Anyone can enjoy the awesome advantages that rebreather diving offers!

 Advantages of Rebreather Diving include: